Matikanefukukitaru: Stud career

 At the end of his racing career, Matikanefukukitaru was retired to become a breeding stallion at Kosuda Ranch in Hokuto City, Yamanashi Prefecture.
 Around 100 to 200 fans visited him at the ranch each year.
 He also appeared at an event at Kōfu Station and a photoshoot at WINS Isawa, a JRA off-track betting site in Isawa, Yamanashi.

+At Kosuda Ranch, he showed a calm temperament, allowing visitors to pet his head and eating carrots offered to him.
+The farm's owner recalled, "He was a smart and gentle horse who was devoted to fan service."

-Matikanefukukitaru died at Kosuda Ranch on July 31, 2020.
+Matikanefukukitaru died at Kosuda Ranch on 31 July 2020.